humanwhocodes/humanfs/docs/directory-operations.md

 }
 ```

-Each entry in the async iterator implements the [`FsxDirectoryEntry` interface](../packages/types/src/fsx-types.ts).
+Each entry in the async iterator implements the [`HfsDirectoryEntry` interface](../packages/types/src/@humanfs/types.ts).